Nemin32/Nemin32.github.io/_drafts/aorant.md

 falls on the player whether Abe is rescued by the BigFace or is left to die in the hands of one very angry Glukkon.

-## Gameplay mechanics
+## Gameplay Mechanics

 Now that we are up to speed, we can finally focus on the most obvious part of the game, the gameplay.
 It serves as one of the three columns that makes Abe's Oddysee great.
+A lot of these can be thanked to Paul O'Connor, one of the major game designers working on Oddysee.

 ### Movement